-Taken together, each exploration offers a strong starting point for your research on one of the top controversies.
+Any one of these controversial essay topics could be a strong starting point for your next research project or argumentative essay.
 You will learn how to study successfully for your research assignments.
 Read on for examples of controversial topics for your next position paper, persuasive essay, or even for a starting point on your graduate thesis...

 Controversy is everywhere.
 It’s up to each of us to decide our level of involvement in the public debate.
-College offers an amazing opportunity to explore these controversies, to determine where you fit into the conversation.
+College offers an amazing opportunity to explore these controversial issues, and to determine where you fit into the conversation.

-The university is a place where we are taught to question our own assumptions, challenged to defend our ideas, and trained to probe for a more complete understanding of the issues defining our times.
+The university is a place where we are taught to question our own assumptions, challenged to defend our ideas, and trained to probe for a more complete understanding of the controversial issues defining our times.
 College is also an environment where free speech, open discourse, and informed debate are meant to flourish.
-Embedded in all of these experiences is the inevitability of disagreement.
-Controversy plays an important role in the experience of higher education—whether your future career is defined by the ideological positions you stake out today, or you’ve simply been assigned an essay on a highly controversial topic.
+Of course, as human beings, we are bound to disagree, and sometimes quite passionately.

-That’s why we’ve decided to take controversy by the horns.
+That’s why we’ve decided to take the most important controversial topics by the horns.
 Wherever you are in your educational journey, you should not only anticipate, but embrace, the opportunity to explore some of the most important controversial debate topics of our times.
 This includes prospective college essay topics like drug abuse, the opioid crisis, freedom of speech, freedom of religious belief, global warming, laws concerning illegal immigrants, brutality by police officers, and much more.

-Our spotlight on each controversial topic includes an overview of the subject matter, key points of disagreement, and a look at the role and impact of major influencers.
-Use it as a way to begin your study on a subject, formulate your own position, and even connect personally with professors, activists, and thought leaders who hold influence over the subject matter.
+Our spotlight on each controversial topic includes an overview of the subject matter, key points of disagreement, and a look at the impact of major influencers.
+Use these controversial issues as a way to begin your argumentative essay, formulate your own position, and even connect personally with professors, activists, and thought leaders who hold influence over the subject matter.

-Controversy is a prolonged public dispute or debate.
-Controversy is typically played out through public channels like news media, electoral politics, and social media.
-What perhaps most distinguishes controversy from mere disagreement is the heated, sometimes emotional, and often diametrically opposed viewpoints that frame a given issue.
+A controversial topic is a prolonged public dispute or debate.
+Controversial topics are typically played out through public channels like news media, electoral politics, and social media.
+What perhaps most distinguishes a controversial topic from mere disagreement is the heated, sometimes emotional, and often diametrically opposed viewpoints that frame a given issue.
 People often bring religious beliefs, personal ethics, business interests and countless other deeply held feelings into controversial debate topics.